KEWANEE – Philip S. “Phil” Lippens, 67, of Kewanee, died Sunday, October 6, 2019 at the OSF Richard L. Owens Hospice Home in Peoria.

 Phil was most proud to be a member of Saint John Paul II Parish, where he was an usher for early Mass every Sunday.
 He believed in God and liked to talk about his Savior, the Lord Jesus Christ.
 Phil was known for his open opinions and his hand gestures while talking.
 He was very kind and thoughtful to others and will truly be missed by many.
 Although his death came too soon, his family knows he is at peace and will remember him with all the memories that have made them smile and laugh.
 Peace be with you Phil and God Bless You.

-To send flowers to Philip S. "Phil" Lippens' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Philip S. "Phil" Lippens, please visit our floral store.